 Monday, October 9, 2017The Power of Art, the Power of Us In this hands-on workshop, participants will utilize photography and interviews as advocacy tools which may be used in their organization/setting.
 Participants will learn different strategies/tools to implement a plan and template using examples from research on how an Ethiopian youth with an intellectual disability used photography and interview to share his stories/experiences from his day to day life.
 Each individual has personal interests, values, and beliefs, therefore, photography and interview methods can be beneficial for various professionals, populations and settings.
 Photography is a fun method to create powerful photographs that leave lasting impressions, increase awareness, and tell a story.
 Research shows that communities and individuals in vulnerable, marginalized populations have fewer opportunities to express value or freedom of speech; however, the photograph/interview process can allow communities/individuals to capture and show the world their perspectives.

-Tuesday, October 10, 2017K-12 Education for All Students with both ADHD and dyslexia have a unique cognitive profile which is associated with an increased risk of school failure, poor grades, high drop-out rates, decreased motivation, and school disciplinary problems.
+Tuesday, October 10, 2017Kindergarten to Grade 12 Students with both ADHD and dyslexia have a unique cognitive profile which is associated with an increased risk of school failure, poor grades, high drop-out rates, decreased motivation, and school disciplinary problems.
 Executive function skills play a large role in this unique cognitive profile.
 However, these skills tend to be overlooked and not explicitly taught in school.
 We will explore what executive functions are, the tools and strategies used to develop executive function skills, the interconnectedness of executive functions and the learning process, and the possibilities that open up when we shift our perspective from deficit to ability.

-Monday, October 9, 2017K-12 Education for All In this session we introduce and demonstrate the Classroom Teaching (CT) Scan.
+Monday, October 9, 2017Kindergarten to Grade 12 In this session we introduce and demonstrate the Classroom Teaching (CT) Scan.
 The CT Scan is an observational tool designed to capture teachers’ instructional practices in real time and then aide in delivery of coaching.
 Resulting data provides portraits of lessons including raw counts and percentages of time spent using various teaching practices, and ratios of instructional time to non-instructional time.

-Tuesday, October 10, 2017K-12 Education for All Snapshot!
+Tuesday, October 10, 2017Kindergarten to Grade 12 Snapshot!
 Why do people do what they do?
 Because those behaviors work for them!
 Regardless of a behavior being potentially problematic, it will continue if it gets a person what they want/need.
 Participants will practice interpreting “why” challenging behaviors persist and consider what the child/adult can be taught to do instead.

-Tuesday, October 10, 2017Disability Studies: Cultivating Critical Narrative Consciousnesses Journal editors Jay Dolmage (Canadian Journal of Disability Studies), Kim Nielsen and Ally Day (Disablity Studies Quarterly) will lead a 90-minute workshop on writing for peer review publications in Disability Studies.
+Tuesday, October 10, 2017Disability Studies Journal editors Jay Dolmage (Canadian Journal of Disability Studies), Kim Nielsen and Ally Day (Disablity Studies Quarterly) will lead a 90-minute workshop on writing for peer review publications in Disability Studies.
 Participants are encouraged to bring an abstract and outline of a current project to workshop.

 The Transition to College for Students with Learning Disabilities: A Framework for Assessing and Addressing Complex Barriers

-Monday, October 9, 2017Transition to Adulthood and Post Secondary Education This interactive workshop will illustrate how those students with learning disabilities can come to understand, as they transition into and through their first semester of college, how four key domains of learning: self-management, motivation, skill-attainment, and social-emotional aspects, can affect their learning.
+Monday, October 9, 2017Transitions This interactive workshop will illustrate how those students with learning disabilities can come to understand, as they transition into and through their first semester of college, how four key domains of learning: self-management, motivation, skill-attainment, and social-emotional aspects, can affect their learning.
 Our objective is to explain the role of the domains in developing students’ ability to thrive and persist in college.
 This presentation is designed to help participants identify and support those barriers which their students may be experiencing.
 These key learning domains are designed to enhance the participants’ own understanding of emerging adult learners and to heighten their sensitivity to factors that affect the learning process.